HMS Sahib: Last patrol and sinking

 Sahib departed Algiers on 16 April, again to patrol north of Sicily; this was to be her last patrol.
 At midday on 23 April, Sahib sank the Italian tug Valente with gunfire south of Cape Vaticano.
 On 24 April 1943, Sahib sighted the Italian merchant ship Galiola 2 mi off Capo di Milazzo, Sicily.
 Galiola was travelling from Reggio to Bizerta and was carrying 1,737 tons of cargo, mostly coal.
 Galiola was escorted by the torpedo boats Climene and Angelo Bassini, and the Gabbiano-class corvettes Gabbiano and Euterpe, as well as two aircraft.
 Sahib decided to attack, and launched four torpedoes at the merchant ship.
 One hit was made, and Galiola sank in less than five minutes.
 A patrolling aircraft then noticed Sahib nearly breaking the surface, and dropped a bomb at the submarine, but missed.
 Seconds later, Climene found Sahib on its sonar.
 Gabbiano narrowly evaded the torpedoes then attacked Sahib underwater with 21 depth charges.
-Sahib attempted to escape by diving deep at more than 270 ft but additional depth charges from Euterpe breached the submarine's pressure hull and forced Sahib to surface after 11 minutes; Sahib was engaged by the destroyers' and torpedo boats' surface guns, as well as the aircraft's machine guns.
+Sahib attempted to escape by diving deep at more than 270 ft but additional depth charges from Euterpe breached the submarine's pressure hull and forced Sahib to surface after 11 minutes; Sahib was engaged by the destroyers' and torpedo boats' guns, as well as the aircraft's machine guns.
 As the Italian ships approached, Sahib's crew was evacuated and the submarine was scuttled to prevent her capture by Italian forces.
 Forty-seven men were picked up by the Italians; only one crew member died.

 Many of Sahib's former crew escaped from prison camps in September 1943 and hid in the countryside hills until the liberation of Italy by the Allies.